amirrezasokhankhosh/Strassen_Algorithm/README.md

 The Strassen algorithm is an algorithm for matrix multiplication.
 It is faster than the standard matrix multiplication algorithm and is useful in practice for large matrices.
-Research and study about this algorithm and try to code it.

 Write your inputs in input.txt file
 ```